 When charge injection is turned on, there are three notable changes.
 The first is that the line energy is restored to nearly its original value, since the charge injection produces significant sacrificial charge which improves the measured CTI.
 The second is that the rate of change of line energy is shallower than without charge injection.
 Finally, the improvement due to charge injection is larger for the FI CCD than for the BI device.
 The rate of line energy change is roughly 1.0% per year for the BI CCD and 0.4% per year for the FI CCD.
-The FI/BI difference is due to the fact that the amount of charge injected is higher for the FI CCD than for the BI CCD (Bautz et al. 2007).
-In particular, for the FI CCD the injected charge level is higher than the X-ray line energy of the calibration source and for the BI CCD is much lower than the line energy.
+The FI/BI difference is due to the fact that the amount of charge injected is higher for the FI CCD than for the BI CCD than for the FI CCD the injected charge level is higher than the X-ray line energy of the calibration source and for the BI CCD is much lower than the line energy.
 The amount of charge injection on the BI CCD is insufficient to provide the full potential mitigation.
 It should be noted that the amount of injected charge on the BI CCD was increased in mid-2011 and since that time the rate of line energy change of the BI CCD is nearly the same as the FI CCD (LaMarr et al. 2012).
-We have not included the recent data in this analysis.
+We have not included the recent data in this analysis. need to also have numbers after removing low row "gain" change to be equivalent to ACIS numbers below